 - High-quality content for women’s target audiences or lifestyle niches.

-- Except for affiliate links, publishers are not allowed to use any ad networks.
+- Except for affiliate links, publishers may not use any ad networks.

 - Website must be at least 90 days old and have a solid history with Google.